evennia/evennia/docs/source/Howto/Starting/Part2/Game-Planning.md

 - Should your game rules be enforced by coded systems by human game masters?
 - What is the staff hierarchy in your game?
 Is vanilla Evennia roles enough or do you need something else?
-- Should characters be able to send mail (IC/OOC?) to each other in-game?
 - Should players be able to post out-of-characters on channels and via other means like bulletin-boards?

 ### Building